Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Experiments

+On average, \methodcomp{} achieves $+3.3\%, +6.3\%$ better performance on the ELEVATER classification benchmark compared to \negclip{} and \clip{} while pre-training and maintains similar accuracy as \clip{} while fine-tuning.
+We also try using our method along with the robust fine-tuning technique (WiSE-FT) so that performance degradation during fine-tuning is minimal, as shown in Appendix Table \ref{ft_zs_21_table}.
+See Fig. \ref{fig:20_datasets_avg_all_pretraining} for average results on ELEVATER over four training settings and Table \ref{classification-results} for results on retrieval benchmarks where we see a $+5.4$ point improvement over \negclip{}.
+We use the popular Karpathy splits having a 5K and 1K sized test set for obtaining the COCO and Flickr30k retrieval scores respectively.
+Hence \methodcomp{}'s training strategy improves or maintains the quality of learned representations while improving compositonality.
+Figures \ref{fig:20_datasets_swin_CC}-\ref{fig:20_datasets_rn50_YFCC} show detailed results on ELEVATER.\\

-\textbf{Productivity}: A productive VL model is one that can handle arbitrarily large context as input (for e.g. long and complex sentences).
-Productivity is an important aspect of compositionality, and we focus on this separately since although we do not explicitly train our models for generalization to longer and more complex sentences, the improved fine-grained and hierarchical language understanding using our methods lead to an emergent behavior such that when fine-tuned on a any dataset, \methodcomp{} generalizes better than \negclip{} and \clip{} to more complex sentences in terms of the number of atoms (objects, relations, and attributes) as defined by \citet{ma2022crepe}.
-We can see this effect in Figure \ref{fig:Productivity_clip_ft_all}.
-For the swap and atom split of the CREPE productivity dataset, \methodcomp{} significantly improves over \negclip{} by upto $18\%$ across different text complexities (4-12), while it matches or exceeds performance on the negate split.
+\textbf{Productivity}: As defined by \citet{ma2022crepe}, a productive VL model can handle arbitrarily long and complex sentences and is an important aspect of compositionality.
+Although we do not explicitly train our models for generalization to longer sentences, the improved hierarchical language understanding using our methods lead to an emergent behavior such that \methodcomp{} generalizes better than \negclip{} and \clip{} to more complex sentences.
+We can see this effect in Fig. \ref{fig:freezing_expts_ourmethod_and_tree_score_clip_pretr} a) and Appendix Fig. \ref{fig:Productivity_clip_ft_cc_coo} and \ref{fig:Productivity_clip_pretr}.
+We report the average of retrieval over swap and atom splits and find \methodcomp{} significantly improves over \negclip{} by upto $15\%$ across different text complexities (4-12). \\